Learn More about Bariatric Surgery – FAQs

 Q: Are there any complications?

 A: There can be.
 This is major surgery and has inherent risks.
 There are also risks specific to bariatric surgery.
-Please contact us or visit our procedures page for the risks specific to each procedure.
+However, bariatric surgery has never been safer than it is today.
+You’ll be fully apprised of the risks of surgery during your weight loss seminar and subsequent consultation with one of our surgeons.
+In the meantime, please contact us or visit our procedures page for the risks specific to each procedure.

 Q: What do I do about excess skin?

-A: You may choose to remove excess skin through plastic surgery.
+A: Depending on the amount of weight lost, the rate at which you lose the weight and your age and genetics, you may experience some excess or sagging skin.
+You may choose to remove excess skin through plastic surgery.
 There is rarely a medical necessity to remove it.

 Q: Will I have to make regular office visits?

 A: Yes.
 Bariatric surgery is an ongoing lifestyle change that must be monitored by our office.
+Procedures such as gastric bypass and gastric sleeve require comparatively less follow-up than the gastric band which will require several additional visits to adjust.
 Have a look at our follow-up schedule.